4: Return to work

 Know your rights

 Your employer has a legal obligation to treat all workers equally and to provide reasonable accommodation for people with disabilities.
-This means that employers have to take appropriate measures to enable a person with a disability to have access to and participate in employment.
+This means that employers have to take appropriate measures to enable a person with a to have access to and participate in employment.

-It is important to know your rights, and to make sure that you are aware of your company’s return-to-work policy in case you develop an illness or suffer an injury.
+It is important to know your rights, and to make sure that you are aware of your company’s policy in case you develop an illness or suffer an injury.

 The importance of cooperation

 Successful return to work usually involves cooperation between you, your employer, your healthcare provider, and the health and safety representative.
-Your employer should work with you and your doctor or other health professional to develop a return-to-work plan based on what you are able to do.
+Your employer should work with you and your doctor or other health professional to develop a plan based on what you are able to do.

 If you are on longer sick leave, try to keep in touch with your employer right from the beginning.
 This may include: